dmitrywashere/dmitrywashere.github.io/_posts/2026-01-02-nutanix-NCP-MCI-prep.md

 # Appendix: Explaining *That* Diagram Without Losing Your Sanity

 At some point in Nutanix training, you are shown *the diagram*.

-You know the one.
+You know, the one from the top of this post

 Twenty-plus boxes.
 Rainbow arrows.